 Is your space in need of a little illumination?
-Regardless of trendy decor, comfortable furniture, or gorgeous color schemes, any living space can fall flat if it lacks proper lighting.
-Cluttering the room with large, imposing lamps isn’t the best idea either, so brightening up your room may require installing new lights.
+Regardless of trendy decor, comfortable furniture, or gorgeous color schemes, any living space can feel like it falls flat if it lacks proper lighting.
+Cluttering the room with large, imposing lamps isn’t always practical either, so brightening up your room may require installing new lights.

 Adding these lights to your ceiling involves knowing how to locate studs and joists behind the ceiling, cut drywall, and rewire lighting fixtures.
 If you’re a seasoned DIYer, you may be able to complete the job entirely on your own, but we recommend consulting an electrician during the process.
 This will ensure you’re safely installing the electrical components of the lights and are aligned with any local codes and regulations.

 There are a couple of routes you can take when it comes to installing can lights in your ceiling.
-You can simply replace existing light fixtures with recessed lights, or you can install lighting in a brand new spot on the ceiling.
+You can simply replace existing light fixtures with recessed lights, or you can install lighting in a brand-new spot on the ceiling.
 For the latter, you’ll need to cut new holes in the ceiling’s drywall and route electrical wires through the ceiling.
 While more time-consuming and energy-intensive, it’s often the best choice for older homes or those without plentiful overhead lighting fixtures.

 Not every fixture will work for your project, so be sure that the ones you select are appropriate.
 Depending on where in your ceiling you are installing the recessed lights, you must also be sure that the fixtures will fit properly into your ceiling and will not damage any insulation present in the ceiling bed.

 Be completely certain when it comes to placing your recessed lights — you won’t be able to easily move them once installed.
 We recommend drawing a lighting plan to set yourself up for success.
-In your plan, include: